corda/corda-docs/content/en/docs/cenm/1.3/angel-service.md

 ## Configuration

-The Angel Service is configured via the command line and it downloads the configuration of the managed service from the Zone Service.
+The Angel Service is configured via the command-line and it downloads the configuration of the managed service from the Zone Service.

 **Workflow**